DHAULAGIRI TREK IN NEPAL

 Day-4: Drive to Beni (850m) - 4 hrs.After breakfast, you drive to Beni this day.
 The drive should take 4 hours and you'll find most of the part enjoyable, and offering good scenery.
 Beni is the district headquarters and has a police check post where your trekking permits will be examined.
 Beni is at the confluence of the Myagdi Khola and the Kali Gandaki.

 Day-5:Trek to Babiachor (950 m) - 5 hrs.From Beni you leave the Kali Gandaki and head west along the north bank of the Myagdi Khola through the village of Beni Mangalghat to Singa and Tatopani (hot springs).
-Crossing the bridge beyond the village to the south bank of the river, the trail makes a little half loop before crossing another bridge, near the village of Simalchour, back to the north bank from where it continues to the village of Babichor.
+Crossing the bridge beyond the village by the south bank of the river, the trail makes a little half loop before crossing another bridge, near the village of Simalchour, back via the north bank from where it continues to Babichor.

 Day-7:Trek to Muri (1,850m) 5 hrs.Cross the river and head north to Phedi.
 As you leave, the trail starts climbing and there will be many switch-backs until you arrive at the ridge.
-Again the trail climbs steeply to the villages of Muri.
+Again the trail climbs steeply to Muri village.
 Continue your trek to Sibang and Mattim.
-From here you continue up an incline to the snout of a ridge, descend to the Gatti Khola and reach Phalai Gaon (1810m).
-Cross the Dhara Khola to once again emerge on the west bank of the Myagdi Khola and then climb a ridge to the large Magar village of Muri.
+From here you continue up the incline of the snout of a ridge, descend to Gatti Khola and reach Phalai Gaon (1810m).
+Cross the Dhara Khola to once again emerge on Myagdi Khola west bank of the and then climb a ridge to the large Magar village of Muri.

 Day-9:Trek to Dobang (2,520m) - 5 hrs.The trail beyond Boghara descends through terraced fields to a small ridge and then through a forest to Jyardan.
 After the settlement a high winding path crosses a rocky area and then descends before climbing again to Lipshe where there a single hut.
 The trail continues through a forest to Lapche Kharka and then climbs to Dobang.